UAE Banking Fees Compared: ENBD vs Mashreq vs RAKBank (2026)

 Wise~1-2% conversion feeN/AOften cheapest for FX

 If you’re making frequent international transfers, the per-transaction fee is only part of the cost.
-The exchange rate margin — the difference between the mid-market rate and the rate the bank gives you — often costs more than the wire fee itself.
+The exchange-rate margin, meaning the difference between the mid-market rate and the rate the bank gives you, often costs more than the wire fee itself.

 For regular international transfers, Wise or similar services typically undercut all three banks on total cost.
-See our guide on how to send money internationally from UAE for a full breakdown.
+See our guide on how to transfer money out of the UAE for a full breakdown.

 Minimum Balance Penalties Add Up